 What’s your parenting philosophy?
 Does your teaching philosophy spill over to your parenting methods as well?

 My parenting philosophy is to let them grow and develop at their own pace.
 I try not to push but instead get involved in their interests.
-For example, my daughter does Taekwondo and recently started sparing.
+For example, my daughter does Taekwondo and recently started sparring.

-In order to progress to the next belt level, she needs to spar with a peer and demonstrate a pattern of movements – kicks, blocks, punches, etc. She loves the sparing but struggles before each test, gets nervous, doesn’t want to go and so on.
+In order to progress to the next belt level, she needs to spar with a peer and demonstrate a pattern of movements – kicks, blocks, punches, etc. She loves the sparring but struggles before each test, gets nervous, doesn’t want to go and so on.